Skip to content

 Conclusion.

 So, this lack of clarity with supply chain terminology and definitions hobbles technology adoption.
-Indeed, especially for supply chain commerce, companies struggle with disjointed systems due to data interoperability caused by the lack of clarity in basic business communications.
+Indeed, especially for supply chain commerce, companies struggle with disjointed systems due to data interoperability caused by the lack of clarity in basic business terminologies.
 Specific examples of stalled technological innovations include supply chain visibility, intermodal interoperability, and data interoperability to name a few.
 Without a doubt, it is time for supply chain professionals to work together to fix these business communications issues in order to improve supply chain operations and fully leverage new technologies.

 More References.